bytedance/VideoWorld/README.md

 ```
 ├── VideoWorld
 │   ├── VideoWorld
-│   │   │── data
-│   │   │   └── calvin
 │   │   └── work_dirs
 │   │       │── go_fsq.pth
 │   └──     └── Intern_300m
 ```

-Then, Use the script to start a match:
+Then, use the script to start a match:
 ```
 cd VideoWorld # This VideoWorld is located in a subdirectory.
 bash ./tools/battle_vs_human.sh